.jpg)

 14. Massage pumps

-In addition, they are located at the lowest point of the pipe system so it is not uncommon for water to remain trapped there if the spa stops.
-Again, if frost sets in while water is present in the pumps, the damage will then be irreversible.
+They are also located at the lowest point in the plumbing system, so water can sometimes remain trapped in them when the spa shuts down.
+If freezing occurs while water is still present in the pumps, the resulting damage is usually irreversible.

 15. Ozonator

-The ozonator is a complementary disinfection system that helps maintain the quality of spa water.
-It injects ozone into the water to reduce the amount of bacteria and contaminants, which also decreases the need for chemicals.
+The ozonator is a supplementary disinfection system that helps maintain spa water quality.
+It injects ozone into the water to reduce bacteria and contaminants, which can also lessen the need for chemical treatments.

-The valve makes it possible to control or direct the flow of water inside the spa.
-It is used during maintenance, emptying or to isolate certain components of the system.
+The valve controls or directs the circulation of water inside the spa.
+It is used during maintenance, draining, or to isolate certain components of the system.

 17. Electrical box